-- IEP, EL and other student demographic indicators in the Student Metrics table are determined using logic defined in the Student Groups business rules document. - The Report Card team will ignore any changes to demographics data in the correction records.
-We will however use the grade at time of testing from the correction record for reporting Assessment metrics - Note: It's anticipated that the SY2022 report card will return to using assessment correction records for Race and Gender, unless SIS implements a Student Demographics History table which would lock demographics for students upon end of year enrollment exit, in which case this Demographics History table would be used.
-(Theoretically this could eliminate the need for assessment correction). - All assessment proficiency rates are calculated for the responsible entity as defined in the Responsible Entity business rules. - DLM-AA has a student record with an ELA, Math, and Science score. - For ELA, Math, and Science, Grade 9 and Grade 10 are excluded from proficiency rates. - $\circ~$ For ELA, Math, and Science, Grade 12 students will be reported with Grade 11 students. - Note: For 2021, no grade 12 scores should be included in any calculations - The proficiency rate is calculated for ELA, Math, and Science. - $\circ~$ If a student is in a Performance Level of 3 or 4, then they are considered Proficient. - Each subgroup is calculated the same way. - There are no given Scale Scores for DLM-AA, just performance levels. - Proficiency Rate Numerator - Number of students who are proficient in ELA, Math, or Science (level 3 or level 4) - Proficiency Rate Denominator - The denominator for Proficiency Rate is derived and will be the greater of: - Total number of students with valid scores excluding all students with suppressed scores; or - 95% of the Participation Rate denominator - If the Participation Rate is greater than or equal to 95 percent, then the denominator will be the number of student's with a valid score excluding all students with suppressed scores. - If the Participation Rate is less than 95 percent, then the denominator will be 95 percent of the Participation Rate denominator, which is defined in the Participation Rate metric. - Note: for 2021: The 95% rule will not be taken into account.
-Therefore, the calculation will use "Number of students with valid scores excluding all students with suppressed scores" as the denominator. - The table below indicates whether a record is included in the numerator for calculating Proficiency Rate. - Note: - For a complete listing of RNVTA codes and validation rules see: https://www.isbe.net/Documents/reason-no-valid-test-attmpt.pdf
+- Student demographic information (race, gender, program indicators) used for assessment proficiency rate calculations comes from the Student Metrics table in the Warehouse.
+See the Student Groups business rules for more information on how the table is populated. - This table is populated as follows: - Race, Gender, first year in the US, IDEA indicator, alternate assessment indicator, and EL indicator are typically derived from assessment correction records where available, and if no assessment correction record is available, then the SIS student demographic data from the exited student enrollment is used. - IEP, EL and other student demographic indicators in the Student Metrics table are determined using logic defined in the Student Groups business rules document. - We will include any changes to demographics data in the correction records.
+We will use the grade at time of testing from the correction record for reporting Assessment metrics - All assessment proficiency rates are calculated for the responsible entity as defined in the Responsible Entity business rules. - DLM-AA has a student record with an ELA, Math, and Science score. - For ELA, Math, and Science, Grade 9 and Grade 10 are excluded from proficiency rates. - For ELA, Math, and Science, Grade 12 students who have a valid score will be reported with Grade 11 students. - The proficiency rate is calculated for ELA, Math, and Science. - If a student is in a Performance Level of 3 or 4, then they are considered Proficient. - Each subgroup is calculated the same way. - There are no given Scale Scores for DLM-AA, just performance levels. - Proficiency Rate Numerator - Number of students who are proficient in ELA, Math, or Science (level 3 or level 4) - Proficiency Rate Denominator - Apply the "First Year in US" indicator first - If student First year in the US indicator is "yes", has score, the student is not included in proficiency. - If student First year in the US indicator is "no", has no score, the student is not included in proficiency. - The denominator for Proficiency Rate is derived and will be: - Total number of students with valid scores excluding all students with suppressed scores - o Note for 2022 DLM-AA Proficiency Denominator - If multiple records with same enrollment ID with both records with complete score we will report only the record with the lesser value scoreID (for earliest test date) for proficiency denominator at the respective district - At district level, if multiple records for a student exist with different enrollment ID and different responsible districts, we will report only the record with the lesser value scoreID (for earliest test date) for proficiency denominator at the respective district - At state level, if multiple records for a student exist with different enrollment ID and different responsible districts, we will report only the record with the lesser value scoreID (for earliest test date) for proficiency denominator - For accountability: Note for 2022 and going forward, the following rule applies for each subject level ELA, Math, and Science (this does not apply to the test level): - For any school or district where the denominator for Proficiency Rate uses "95% of the Participation Rate" we must calculate and display both Proficiency Rate using the two different denominators in each calculation "Total number of students with valid scores excluding all students with suppressed scores" and ""95% of Participation Rate denominator") and indicate which calculation was used (meaning the "95% of the Participation Rate")

+- The table below indicates whether a record is included in the numerator for calculating Proficiency Rate. - Note: